 The FNP Residency Program runs from early September to the end of August of the following year.

-The residency has five key components.
+The residency program has five key components.

 - Precepted “Continuity Clinics” (4 sessions/week) – These clinics are the cornerstone of the residency.
 In precepted clinics, the FNP residents develop their own patient panel while having an expert Harbor Health primary care provider (nurse practitioner or physician) exclusively assigned to them.